syncfusion-content/fileformat-docs/File-Formats/PDF/converting-html-to-pdf/conversion-using-webkit-rendering.md

     [https://www.syncfusion.com/downloads/latest-version](https://www.syncfusion.com/downloads/latest-version)

-* To convert HTML to PDF in the application using WebKit rendering engine, the following assemblies needs to be added as reference to the project.
+* To convert HTML to PDF in the application using WebKit rendering engine, the following assemblies or NuGet packages needs to be added as reference to the project.

+<b>Assemblies<.b>

 <table>
 <tr>
 <thead>